abdelachbani/Statistical-Analysis-of-the-Aerodynamic-Performance-of-Paper-Airplanes/README.md

 **Authors:** Abdelkarim Achbani Abid, Daniel Muñoz Ortega

+> [!NOTE]
-> **Note:** This summary is written in English, but the full research paper is in **Spanish**.
+> This summary is written in English, but the full research paper is in **Spanish**.
 All information presented here is a very short summary of the provided research documents.

 ---